Spending time with other people

 When it comes to wellbeing, other people matter.
 Good relationships – with our family, friends and the wider community – are important for our wellbeing.

-If you’re not sure where to start, give your local Wellbeing team a call for more ideas on wellbeing activities in your local area.
+If you’re not sure where to start, contact your local Wellbeing team for ideas.

 The Silver Line helpline is a dedicated telephone service aimed primarily at tackling loneliness in older people.
 It is a confidential 24 hour freephone service offering advice, information and friendship.
 The number is 0800 470 8090.

 Physical activity is important for maintaining your physical and mental wellbeing, as well as for boosting your immunity.

 The lifting of restrictions has allowed for more physical activity to take place.
 See the UK Government website for information on how to keep yourself and others safe when participating in sport and physical activity.

 Being physically active in your home or garden will also be good for your health.
 Get up and walk around regularly, make a cuppa, do some light housework, or do some gardening if you have a garden.
 There are also lots of options for online exercise which you can do in your living room.
 You could try: